Drive and Drop Start Technique

 By: Phil Loomis

-Recently I watched a video of 3-time MLB stolen base leader Dee Gordon explaining how he initiates movement on an attempted steal of second base.
+Recently I watched a video of 3-time MLB stolen base leader Dee Gordon explaining a particular base stealing technique: how he initiates movement on an attempted steal of second base.

 What he described was what he called a ‘crossover step.’
 As movement coaches I think we are all aware of what this movement looks like but just in case below is a short clip:

 Two things hit me while I was watching Gordon break down his base stealing technique.
 First, I bet he doesn’t actually do that in the game and second, I bet he has been taught the crossover step to initiate movement on stolen bases throughout his entire career.

 I’ll start with my first thought (I bet he doesn’t use the crossover in game situations):